xoroz/story/memory-bank/progress.md

 - ✅ Start/stop scripts for application control

 ## In Progress
-- Need to fix  privacy settings when not login, we should not see the private stories.
-- We need to create a template for new user welcome, with very welcome text and have only username as needed parameter. and set the trigger in user creation (will happen on app.py) to send out the email, same way we already do with the new story, just changing the content and args.
-- give ideas on how to improve app.py to break it into differente modules, because now its too big and hard to maintain

 ### User Authentication
 - ✅ Created auth.py module with user registration, login, logout functionality